The Trump Indictment: He’s Had this Coming for Years

+There are things we know about the indictment, and things we don’t know.
+But there’s One Big Truth: This feels like justice coming.

-So Donald Trump has been indicted on seven counts of … something having to do with the classified documents he took to Mar-a-Lago.
-Here are some things we know, and some things we don’t know.
+So Donald Trump has been indicted on seven counts related to the classified documents he took to Mar-a-Lago, the charges reportedly including violation of the Espionage Act, making false statements, and obstruction of justice.
+Here are some other things we know, and some things we don’t know.

 We know: This is historic.
 A never-before development for a 247-year-old democracy that has historically shown extraordinary deference to its presidents and ex-presidents.
 Trump and his defenders will twist this to suggest that he’s being attacked by a weaponized “deep state.”
 On planet Earth, it means that Trump singularly may have (even he is still presumed innocent!) violated laws and norms that everyone else followed.

-Note: This article, which has been updated, first appeared in Fighting Words, a weekly TNR newsletter authored by editor Michael Tomasky.
-Sign up here.